Procurement Disclosure Report

 - The PT is publishing all PPE purchasing on the PT Website and in social media for transparency and accountability.
 It is important that the Systems being used to manage procurement information and governance are appropriately managed through putting in place the necessary controls as mentioned above to ensure credibility in the information as well as in our decision-making as it relates to procurement in the Province.

-The disclosure report will speak to the procurement processes and requirements that departments were obliged to comply with when procuring PPE items related to COVID-19.
-In addition, all COVID-19 related commitments and expenditure will be published in the report with detailed information on PPEs in respect of average unit price; applicable benchmark prices date; unit of measure; quantity purchased and total amount.
+The second edition included the procurement processes and requirements that departments were obliged to comply with when procuring PPE items related to COVID-19.
+In addition, all COVID-19 related commitments and expenditure were published in the second edition of the report with detailed information on PPEs in respect of average unit price; applicable benchmark prices date; unit of measure; quantity purchased and total amount.